EA is keeping up the pace with new updates for The Sims 4, but we've been somewhat left in the dark on The Sims 5 as of late.

 One aspect that stands out in the fanmade trailers above is the incredible graphics.

-This is accurate as we know that The Sims 5 will be kitted out with better graphics than ever, and with much more customisation options to boot.
+This is accurate as we know that The Sims 5 will upgrade significantly on graphics, and add many more customization options to boot.

 Alongside this will be a bucket load of new features, which has been rumoured to include better vehicles and full neighbourhood customisation.